UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ???
 "Discuss: what format is suitable for our course project?"

+**FIX**
+README wih instructions

 ## Ignoring files and paths with .gitignore

 Compiled and generated files are not committed to version control.
 There are many reasons for this:

 - Your code could be run on different platforms.
 - These files are automatically generated and thus do not contribute in any meaningful way.